lucrnz/login-next-swr-node/README.md

 If you choose to use containers, check out the [containers guide](./doc/deploy/containers.md).

+Or you can run node directly on the server, check out [traditional guide](./doc/deploy/traditional.md).

 Lastly, don't forget to setup the [reverse proxy](./doc/deploy/reverse-proxy.md)

 ## Copying